sccbioinformatics/SCC_CSENS_docs/docs/index.md

 Before you request an account, you should be comfortable using a UNIX based high-performance computing (HPC) platform.
 This document is mostly for the benefit of users at the Lund Stem Cell Center who are placed in Group 1 (gr01).

+!!! note inline end "Note"

     **The SCC storage is not for general purpose file storage.** It is for data being actively worked on. for general storage needs you need contact LDC for other options.

 ## Nodes
 COSMOS-SENS has a mix of nodes yuou can use.
 They are: